jasongrimesdotcom/Seattle-DevOps-Meetup/sponsor_info.md

-# DevOps DC Meetup Sponsorship Opportunities
+# Seattle DevOps Monthly Sponsorship Opportunities

 Interested?
 Complete our [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdDOmOscNj5ZmuSoDFdYBzpqiSK63evoZueK_O1UHJenTL8Cw/formResponse) and we'll be in touch.

-DevOps DC is a meetup group that includes more than 2,000 local technologists and meets on a monthly basis.
-Our meetings typically draw 45-70 people who are interested in sharing and learning about the people, processes, and tools required to build and operate high velocity organizations.
+Seattle DevOps Monthly is a meetup group that includes more than 2,300+ local technologists and meets on a monthly basis.
+Our meetings typically draw 40-150 people who are interested in sharing and learning about the people, processes, and tools required to build and operate highly resiliant distributed systems at scale.

 Sponsoring our meetings is a great way to get involved with the local technology community.